cfe-lab/MiCall/CONTRIBUTING.md

         ps aux|grep MISEQ_MONITOR.py
         sudo kill -9 <process id from grep output>

-8. Get the code from Github into the server's production environment.
+13. Get the code from Github into the server's production environment.

         ssh user@server
         cd /usr/local/share/miseq/production/
         git fetch
         git checkout tags/vX.Y

-9. Review the settings, host file, and alignment library just as you did in the development environment, but make sure that `production = True`.
+14. Review the settings and host file just as you did in the development environment, but make sure that `production = True`.
-10. Start the monitor, and tail the log to see that it begins processing all the runs with the new version of the pipeline.
+15. Start the monitor, and tail the log to see that it begins processing all the runs with the new version of the pipeline.

         cd /usr/local/share/miseq/production/
         python MISEQ_MONITOR.py &>/dev/null &
         tail -f /data/miseq/MISEQ_MONITOR_OUTPUT.log

-11. Remove the pre-release flag from the release.
+16. Remove the pre-release flag from the release.
-12. Send an e-mail to users describing the major changes in the release.
+17. Send an e-mail to users describing the major changes in the release.
-13. Close the milestone for this release, create one for the next release, and decide which issues you will include in that milestone.
+18. Close the milestone for this release, create one for the next release, and decide which issues you will include in that milestone.

 [release]: https://help.github.com/categories/85/articles